 Project status and Medivir participation

-The exclusive rights to develop and commercialize MIV-802 globally, excluding China, Taiwan, Hong Kong and Macau, were licensed to Trek Therapeutics in August 2016.
+The exclusive rights to develop and commercialize MIV-802 in China, Taiwan, Hong Kong and Macau were licensed to Ascletis in July 2017.
+The exclusive rights in the rest of the world were licensed previously to Trek Therapeutics in August 2016.
 BioPhausia, formerly a subsidiary of Medivir, now part of Karo Pharma, holds option rights to commercialize MIV-802 containing products in the Nordics and certain Western European countries.

-Under the terms of the agreements, Medivir is entitled to receive milestones based on successful clinical development and royalties capped at a mid-teens percentage upon commercialization of MIV-802 containing products.
+Under the terms of the agreements, Medivir is entitled to receive milestones based on successful clinical development and royalties upon commercialization of MIV-802 containing products.